-- Audit, Risk & Compliance Committee ("ARCC");
+- Audit, Risk & Compliance Committee (ARCC);

-- Human Resources Committee ("HRC"); and
+- Human Resources Committee (HRC); and

-- · Nomination Committee.
+- Nomination Committee.

 Each standing Board committee has a formal Charter approved by the Board setting out the matters relevant to the composition, terms of reference, process and administration of that Board committee.
-Details of the role, responsibilities and composition of the standing Board committees are contained elsewhere in this Corporate governance statement.
+Details of the role, responsibilities and composition of the standing Board committees are contained in this Corporate governance statement.

 The Board may establish special purpose committees as required.
-Membership and terms of reference of these committees are determined for each particular purpose by the Board.
-No special purpose committee meetings were held during FY16.
+Membership and terms of reference of these committees are determined as needed by the Board.
+During FY19, a special purpose committee was established to manage the due diligence process for the equity raising announced on the ASX on 29 May 2019.

-All Directors are entitled to attend meetings of the Board committees.
+All Directors are encouraged to attend meetings of the Board committees.
 Proceedings of each Board committee meeting are reported by the committee Chair at the subsequent Board meeting.
-Each committee is entitled to the resources and information it requires to discharge its responsibilities, including direct access to senior executives, employees and advisors as needed.
+Each Board committee is entitled to the resources and information it requires to discharge its responsibilities, including direct access to senior executives, employees and advisors as needed.
 Minutes of all Board committee meetings are provided to the Board.